vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 In the morning, I went to the Walgreens on Gilman Street and bought toilet paper.
 I wore a KN95 mask while in the store.
 The checkout finished at 9:36 AM.

+### Evening trip to downtown Berkeley

+In the evening, I went to downtown Berkeley to buy groceries.
+I finished checkout at 5:30 PM.
+I then went to Udupi Palace and got a spinach masala dosa.